 Galván et al (2015) Synapse-specific compartmentalization of signaling cascades for LTP induction in CA3 interneurons.
 Neuroscience 290 332 PMID: 25637803

-Glovaci and Chapman (2015) Activation of Phosphatidylinositol-Linked Dopamine Receptors Induces a Facilitation of Glutamate-Mediated Synaptic Transmission in the Lateral Entorhinal Cortex.
+Glovaci and Chapman (2015) Activation of Phosphatidylinositol-Linked DA Receptors Induces a Facilitation of Glutamate-Mediated Synaptic Transmission in the Lateral Entorhinal Cortex.
 PLoS One 10 e0131948 PMID: 26133167

 Do you know of a great paper that uses KN 93 from Tocris?
 Please let us know.